 But you don't have to be an expert to mountain bike around Sun Peaks, there are trails for all ages and levels of conditioning - just get up here and enjoy the fresh air, beautiful scenery, and exercise!

-Bring either just yourself and your armour, or bring your family and friends, but come up the hill to chill this summer and see why Sun Peaks is earning world-wide praise and recognition for their bike park and scenic cross country network of trails for all levels and abilities.
+Bring either just yourself and your armor, or bring your family and friends, but come up the hill to chill this summer and see why Sun Peaks is earning world-wide praise and recognition for their bike park and scenic cross country network of trails for all levels and abilities.

 So which is the best Sun Peaks mountain biking cross-country trail for you?
 Well.......

 Sun Peaks offers a number of different cross-country bike trails that take you around, above, or through the beautiful countryside and quaint European-style ski village.

 New trails, including a second lift accessed, cross-country bike trail, are being opened in 2014 which will give even more variety of trails to choose from.

 Some are totally free with no special bike or safety equipment needed except an approved bike safety helmet, while others are lift-accessed and only available during the summer months (mid to late June to end of September) for a small fee and require more safety gear.

 Helpful hint: New for 2014 – detailed Sun Peaks Mountain Biking Trail maps are now available from the Sun Peaks Adventure Center, in most Sun Peaks hotel lobbies, or in our Best Sun Peaks condo or Best Sun Peaks townhouse for our guests.

 So grab your bike (or book a mountain bike rental or Sun Peaks ebike rental), your safety gear, water, snacks, sunscreen, and get biking!